MERGHERS Pilot: MeerKAT discovery of diffuse emission in nine massive Sunyaev-Zel'dovich-selected galaxy clusters from ACT: Cluster sample and observing

-The required integration time per target was determined through {mock MeerKAT observations and a goal MeerKAT detection SNR of 10.
-The simulations assumed a halo detection with a surface brightness, given the cluster redshift and SZ-derived mass\footnote{We use the weak-lensing-calibrated ACT masses.}, determined from observed scaling relations \citep{Cassano2013}}.
+The required integration time per target was determined through mock MeerKAT observations and a goal MeerKAT detection SNR of 10.
+The mock observations conservatively assumed 400\,MHz of useable bandwidth due to the known satellite-affected frequency ranges.
+The simulations assumed a halo detection with a surface brightness, given the cluster redshift and SZ-derived mass\footnote{We use the weak-lensing-calibrated ACT masses.}, determined from observed scaling relations \citep{Cassano2013}.
 Our final sample was selected so as to maximise the number of targets observed, while remaining, after observation overheads, within the 16 hour time restriction of the 2019 MeerKAT Shared Risk proposal call.
 The list of 13 ACT DR5 clusters observed in this pilot study, along with the on-target times, is provided in Table \ref{tab:sampleobs}.